vigenere23/GLO-3102_SpotifyAPI/README.md

 ## Environment variables

+You must create a `.env` file with the following fields:

-Do not forget to specify the spotify Authorization token specified by `Basic` followed by your Base64 encoded `client_id:client_secret` string, separated by spaces.
-For more info, please read spotify's [documentation](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow).
+* `SPOTIFY_AUTHORIZATION` : should contain your Spotify Authorization token.
+For more info, please read the [documentation](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow).